Monkrocks007/DummyThon/README.md

 @@

+So there is a task at hand:
+- A team is exploring the possibility of building a solution that will help in migration of customers using resco mobile app to D365 field service mobile app.
+- For understanding a comparison needs to be created on resco mobile app vs d365 field service mobile app.
+- Potential use cases in future and Target audience
+- A SRS level detail documentation that encompasses the solution understanding, key benefits, details of when is the best scenario to use, pro and cons of the same.

+Now tell me what you understand and what exactly should we gather ( a list of info) to understand both the systems first, then make up about creating a solution that will help to migrate from resco system to MS dynamics field service.

+Step 1: Comparative Analysis
+Create the comprehensive comparison document covering the points above clearly, structured in a side-by-side comparison table format.

+Step 2: Identify Target Audiences & Use Cases
+Clearly define your target audience based on industry and role.

+Document potential use cases of both Resco and D365 FS clearly indicating future scenarios, scalability, and roadmap alignment.

+Step 3: Develop SRS-level Documentation
+Structure your document into clear sections:

+Introduction & Overview

+Functional & Technical Specifications

+Detailed Comparison (Pros, Cons, Best use-case scenarios)

+Migration Considerations (Detailed technical migration path, tooling, APIs, data mapping, etc.)

+Benefits & ROI

+Risks & Mitigations

+Step 4: Design Migration Solution
+Develop a detailed migration solution including:

+Data extraction and mapping steps.

+Integration methods.

+Handling of customizations.

+Data validation and quality assurance steps.

+Recommended migration strategy (phased or big-bang).

+Post-migration support considerations.

+Your goal is to have:

+A clear understanding document of both apps.

+An extensive comparative analysis.

+A structured, detailed SRS-like documentation.

+A practical, implementable migration solution that helps customers smoothly transition from Resco to Dynamics 365 Field Service.

 Comprehensive General Overview: Resco Mobile App vs Dynamics 365 Field Service Mobile App Information to Gather	Resco Mobile App	Dynamics 365 Field Service Mobile App Vendor Information	Resco, founded in 1999, specializes in mobility solutions, particularly for field services and inspections.
 Headquarters: Slovakia, EU.
 Known for flexibility and offline capability.
 Microsoft Dynamics 365, part of the Microsoft cloud ecosystem.
 Field Service module integrated directly with Dynamics CRM/Dataverse.
 Globally recognized enterprise-grade platform.